NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 RSA Hardware Token Activation
 -----------------------------

-Submit an OTRS ticket.
-Send email to rdhpcs.aim.help@noaa.gov, using **Enable token** as the subject.
-Once the hardware token is enabled, you will receive email with  to set your token pin.
+Submit an OTRS ticket by sending an email to rdhpcs.aim.help@noaa.gov, using **Enable token** as the subject.
+You will receive a return email with instructions about how to set your pin and login with it.

 .. _other_authentications: